Table of Contents

 What Is a Single Premium Deferred Annuity?

-For example, you could purchase a single premium deferred annuity when you're 55 years old with the intention of collecting payments when you're 65.
-In most cases, you must be at least 59 1/2 to receive money from an annuity without incurring a 10% tax penalty.
+For example, you might purchase this annuity at age 55 and plan to start payments at 65.
+In most cases, you must be at least 59½ to withdraw funds without a 10% IRS tax penalty.

 What to Consider Before Purchasing a Single Premium Annuity